Las Vegas Dog Bite Lawyer

 Who Is at Fault for Your Dog Bite?

 Understanding “liability,” or legal responsibility, for a dog bite incident may take an investigation into the circumstances of the attack.
 Some dog bite claims are straightforward, with the owner of the dog being liable for damages, but other cases are not as easy to crack.
-The Claggett & Sykes Law Firm has the resources to investigate your claim and get to the bottom of the liability question.
+The Claggett & Sykes Trial Lawyers has the resources to investigate your claim and get to the bottom of the liability question.
 The following parties could end up having to pay damages depending on the situation and local Las Vegas laws:

 -